 Karen Technical Training Institute for the Deaf Courses and Fees

-Karen Technical Training Institute for the Deaf (KTTID) is a public tertiary institution under the state Department of Science and Technology mandated to offer technical training and vocational courses to the youth with hearing impairment in Kenya.
-The hearing are also encouraged to apply for various courses.
+Karen Technical Training Institute for the Deaf (KTTID) is a public tertiary institution under the State Department of Science and Technology.
+Its mission is to empower individuals with hearing impairments in Kenya by offering technical and vocational training courses.
+While primarily serving this community, KTTID also welcomes applications from hearing individuals for various programs.

 External examination bodies are KNEC and NITA.
 Short courses are internally examined by KTTID.